NanoVNA-Saver/NanoVNA_Software/README.md

 # NanoVNA_V2Plus
-Software intereface for the NanoVNA V2+ and V2+4.
+Software interfaces for the Original NanoVNA, the V2+ and V2+4.

 Draft Manual